 Lim is a former nonprofit executive and has substantial experience in government relations, public policy analysis, media relations, capacity building, and organizational development.
 She most recently served as executive director of Common Cause Hawaii where she oversaw the state chapter’s lobbying, fundraising, and community outreach activities.
 Lim holds a Master of Public Policy: International Economics from the University of Michigan.
 She is currently based in Venice, and has danced ballet for over 20 years.

-Carolyn Chu is currently a Program Associate at Equality California, the largest statewide LGBTQ civil Carolyn Chu is a Program Associate at Equality California, the largest statewide LGBTQ civil rights organization, focusing on the elimination of tobacco-related disparities in LGBTQ communities.
+Carolyn Chu is currently an Assistant Program Analyst at the LA County Department of Public Health, Tobacco Control and Prevention Program.
 Her professional background includes nearly ten years of experience working in non-profits, primarily serving low-income populations and people experiencing homelessness.
 Carolyn’s work has always included a diversity, equity, and inclusion lens which aligns with her life-long desire to work for justice.

 Outside of employment, Carolyn is active in the Asian Pacific American community.
 While living in Portland, Oregon, she volunteered with the Asian Pacific American Network of Oregon (APANO) to plan cultural arts events that elevated Asian Pacific Islander (API) voices through arts and media activism.
 With APANO, Carolyn led a climate justice poster campaign that reflected how climate change affects the livelihoods and cultural traditions of API community members.
 Most recently, Carolyn joined API Equality-LA’s Steering Committee to support their work in strategic visioning and planning, as well as to grow her own skills in non-profit leadership.